 Exercise Could Be the Cause

-Your exercise couldn’t be causing your jaw pain, could it?
-If you’re not exercising, you might think it’s unaffected by your routine.
-However, many exercises can lead to jaw pain in the morning, especially if you exercise in the evening.
-If you are doing high impact exercises, you r jaw joint could suffer from the jarring motion.
-After all, the jawbone does not have bone to support it, it hangs suspended by soft tissue.
+Your exercise routine could be affecting your jaw without you realizing it.
+Many exercises can lead to jaw pain in the morning, especially if you work out in the evening.
+If you engage in high-impact exercises, your jaw joint may suffer from the jarring motion, as it is suspended by soft tissue rather than supported by bone.

-Other exercises can cause strain that gets passed on to your jaw.
-This is especially true of upper body exercises like weightlifting.
-If you are clenching your jaw while lifting, that could be the cause of your jaw pain.
+Other exercises can cause strain that is passed on to your jaw.
+This is especially true of upper-body workouts like weightlifting.
+If you clench your jaw while lifting, that could be the cause of your jaw pain.

-Some people feel pain while exercising, but others don’t feel the effects until the next day.
-If you rotate different exercises, see which ones might be linked to mornings of jaw pain by noting your routines in your jaw pain journal.
+Some people feel pain while exercising, but others don’t notice it until the next morning.
+If you rotate different exercises, keep a jaw pain journal to track which workouts might be triggering soreness.

 Sleep Apnea Could Be the Cause

-Are you waking up sleepy?
+Are you waking up feeling tired, groggy, or with headaches in the morning?
 Have you been told that you snore?
-If that’s the case, you might have sleep apnea, and that could be part of the reason why your jaw is sore.
+If so, you may have sleep apnea, and that could be the underlying reason for your jaw pain.

 It Might Be Temporomandibular Joint Disorders (TMJ or TMD)